DamianZaremba/toolforge-lima-kilo/README.md

 user@debian:~/git/cloud/toolforge/lima-kilo $ ansible-playbook -KD playbooks/debian-kind-uninstall.yaml
 ```

+NOTE: It is a good practice to *uninstall* using the playbooks before updating to a newer git revision, that
+way resources are smoothly cleaned up before new code potentially doesn't know how to handle them.

 Configuration
 -------------

-You may create a configuration file in `~/.config/toolforge-lima-kilo-userconfig.yaml` with local options, such as:
+You may create a configuration file in `~/.local/toolforge-lima-kilo/userconfig.yaml` with local options, such as:

 ```yaml
 # Set to false if you prefer to manage the kubectl binary installation on your own.